nalingupta/fn-key-project/README.md

 5. Grant macOS permissions when prompted (first run only):
     - Privacy & Security → Input Monitoring → enable `FnKey Helper`.
     - If also prompted for Accessibility, enable `FnKey Helper` there, too.
-6. Return to Chrome’s side panel.
-Hold Fn: the button turns blue; release: red.
+6. Return to Chrome.
+While the side panel is optional now:
+    - Side panel button toggles blue/red while Fn is held (as before).
+    - New: A thin blue bar appears at the top of normal web pages when Fn is held, even if the side panel is closed.

 ## Permissions